-The first thing I did was to keep a food diary for a couple of weeks and then look to see where I might be going wrong.
-No one meal I had would appear to be ‘unhealthy’ by current standards but I quickly realised I had a lot of carbohydrate at virtually every meal during the week.
+The first thing I did was to keep a food diary for a couple of weeks and then review it to see where I might be going wrong.
+No one meal I had would appear to be ‘unhealthy’ by current standards but I quickly realised I ate a lot of carbohydrate at virtually every meal during the week.
 Overnight oats with yoghurt, fruit and nuts for breakfast, a sandwich for lunch at work, an evening meal that usually included either potatoes, rice, couscous, bulgur wheat, pasta, bread or pastry at its core.
 I wasn’t eating much animal protein as I’d been cutting down on meat – a message we’re hearing almost every day in the media that’s ‘a good thing’ – so most of my diet was coming from a lot of grains, some fruit and vegetables and a little bit of animal protein and dairy.

-Anyway, more posts to come on this healthy eating programme that I hope you’ll find interesting and useful and of course lots more #TheFridayRecipes that taste amazing!
+Anyway, more posts to come on this healthy eating programme that I hope you’ll find interesting and useful and of course lots more #TheFridayRecipes that taste amazing.

-Have a good week,
+Have a good week!

 You can hear more about the programme here if you’re interested.

 The Big Interview – Dr Trudi Deakin, The Diabetes Times

 NB: Always consult an appropriately qualified health professional before adopting a dramatic lifestyle change – we’re all different, what works for one person doesn’t work for everyone.

 Pingback: Eat to beat diabetes! | Healthy eating 2020 | Pigeon Cottage Kitchen

 Pingback: Eat to beat diabetes | Useful references | Pigeon Cottage Kitchen